FAQ - Frequently Asked Questions

 Can I drill a hole in a magnets or saw them?

-You can try to scarify and break ferrite magnets, but don't expect a clean break.
+You can try to score and break ferrite magnets, but don't expect a clean break.
 You don't need to drill yourself; because we also carry screw-on ferrite pot magnets in our online shop.